Your new online store has been launched to the world. Congratulations!

 Take time to focus on the meta title and meta descriptions for your top pages, product categories and products and make sure that the copy on these pages is informative and persuasive.

-Focus on how well the copy speaks to your ideal customer and don’t stuff your keywords.
+Focus on how well the copy speaks to your ideal customer and don’t stuff your keywords, I suggest to check for shopify seo companies to work on this point.

 Use the tool Ubersuggest to do your keyword research and find terms that are relevant, have traffic and relatively low competition.
 Track your keyword rankings over time to see how the actions you take to turn into measurable results.